Las Vegas is known for its desert heat, but winter is an equally good time to visit the Strip.

 Fashion Show Las Vegas • General admission begins at $35

-Fantasy Lab is an immersive, interactive experience that began in Mexico City and is now operating a second location at the Fashion Show shopping mall in Las Vegas.
+Fantasy Lab is now Shaq’s Fantasy Lab, rebranding itself in a partnership with NBA legend Shaquille O’Neal.
+The immersive, interactive experience began in Mexico City and now has a second location at the Fashion Show shopping mall in Las Vegas.
 Guests will visit seven rooms, each designed to represent a dream-like journey through time and space.
 Be ready to snap some eye-catching photos for your Instagram feed.
 Enjoy food and drink from the Time to Dream Kitchen during your visit.

 Titanic: The Artifact Exhibition

-This year marks 110 years since the Titanic sank in the Atlantic Ocean.
-To mark the tragedy, Titanic: The Artifact Exhibition has welcomed more than 30 additional items recovered from the doomed cruise ship, ranging from playing cards and currency to a corkscrew and bathroom items.
+Last year year marked 110 years since the Titanic sank in the Atlantic Ocean.
+To honor and remember the tragedy, Titanic: The Artifact Exhibition welcomed more than 30 additional items recovered from the doomed cruise ship, ranging from playing cards and currency to a corkscrew and bathroom items.
 They join more than 300 other artifacts already on display with an exhibit hall that includes a 15-ton piece of the hull and recreations of the Titanic’s staircase, cabins and promenade deck.

 AREA15